 But it doesn’t stop there…

-At last you reach the point where enough is enough.
-It’s do-or-die time, you take responsibility for your over-trading and erratic behaviour.
+At last, you reach the point where enough is enough.
+It’s do-or-die time, you take responsibility for your over-trading and erratic behavior.
 You know you need to build consistently on those market ‘edges’ and make this thing work.